How to get there

 Noteman says: For a complete tutorial written for beginners through advanced users, see Using FinaleScript.

 This dialog box allows you to customize aspects of the FinaleScript Plug-in.

 - Use a keyboard shortcut for FinaleScript Palette.
 Check this box to use a keyboard shortcut to launch the FinaleScript Palette.
 Click Select to define the keyboard shortcut.
 The default shortcut is

 - Use Source location for batch process • Use Destination location for batch process.
 Use these options to define the default source and destination folders for batch processing.
 These settings are remembered between sessions and are global (apply to all scripts that include batch processing).
 You can override these settings in a script by defining a different source/destination location using the

 - Remember Palette and Editor state between sessions.
 Check this box to remember the position, size, and show/hide status of the FinaleScript Palette.
 With this box checked, if the FinaleScript Palette is open when you quit Finale, it will open automatically the next time you start Finale.

 - Use transparency.
 Check this box to apply transparency to the FinaleScript Palette.

-in editor.
+- Use syntax coloring.
 Select this option to enable the automated coloring scheme that delineates syntax in the FinaleScript Editor.

 - Don’t show Palette when calling a script from the menu.
 Check this box to hide the FinaleScript Palette when choosing a script from the Plug-ins/FinaleScript submenu.